 Shared hosting plans are a good choice for small businesses and individuals who don't have the technical expertise or workforce to manage their websites.
 They're also more affordable than dedicated servers.
 However, you should know that shared hosting isn't suitable for businesses with high traffic.
 Therefore, consider your needs carefully and choose a good hosting provider.

-Costs of shared hosting
+Costs of Shared Hosting

 Shared hosting is an excellent solution if you are looking for low-cost hosting for your website.
 This type of hosting provides plenty of storage space for a small or medium website, free webmail, and several other optimized tools.
 In addition, unlike dedicated hosting, shared hosting has a lower price because the costs are shared among many users.
 This allows you to focus on other digital projects rather than worrying about a high price for your website.

 Depending on the type of website you want to host, shared hosting will cost between Ksh500,000 per year.
-However, if you're starting, you'll likely want to avoid this option.
+However, if you're starting out, you'll likely want to avoid this option.
 You'll have to spend anywhere from $1,100 to $3,800 to get your website up and running.
 The costs of self-hosting can quickly increase when you add in the price of maintenance and optimization.

 Shared hosting is cheaper than VPS hosting and is suitable for most small businesses.
 The downside is that shared hosting is not as secure as dedicated hosting.
 However, shared hosting can be an excellent solution for start-ups and small businesses that don't have the budget or expertise to pay for a dedicated server.